 I wanted to say thank you for your hard work hosting Journey to Discovery.
 It was clear that the teachers and staff worked very hard to organize the event and to bring the parents into the experience.
 It got me thinking a lot about a number of things – about bringing Montessori home and about the dignity we afford our children by allowing them to touch everything.

 It struck me, as he was cleaning, how similar this photo looks to the ones we see of him in the classroom.
 And it’s worth mentioning that he was a very different child in this moment.
-Elliot is generally wild and fun and initiates wrestling matches when I least expect it.
-I love that version of him, but here, Elliot was attentive and careful and patient.
-I’m excited to see more of this version of Elliot and I’m grateful to have such a wonderful partner in Elliot’s education and development.
+E is generally wild and fun and initiates wrestling matches when I least expect it.
+I love that version of him, but here, E was attentive and careful and patient.
+I’m excited to see more of this version of E and I’m grateful to have such a wonderful partner in E’s education and development.

 Thanks for all you do.